iamfarghali/guestbook/README.md

 ## Configuration
 1. Change Database Credentials to Your Credentials.
-2. Change APPURL to Your URL.
+2. Change APPURL to Your URL Ex: [http://localhost/guestbook/]
 3. If You Want to See Errors In Detail => Change APPENV From [LIVE] to [DEV]
 4. Import Database File [guestbook.sql] File, You'll Find It In Extra Folder.